 Most Dangerous Miami, Florida Roads for Truck Drivers

-The following roads and highways are the ones we consider to be the most dangerous for truck drivers in the Miami area.
+The following list contains the most dangerous roads in Miami for truck drivers.
 These roads are the ones that see the most fatal car accidents each year:

 - I-95: I-95 is one of the largest and most heavily driven highways in the state and, unsurprisingly, sees the highest number of deadly crashes each year.